-Facility Maintenance and Rehabilitation - Continues East Portal Dam spillway repairs, Flatiron Power Plant embedded pipe rehabilitation, and Mary's Lake power plant turbine runner replacement.
-Initiates the purchase of radios for employees safety while working in the tunnels and design work on the Carter Lake valve shafthouse Facility examinations to ensure structural integrity relating to safe and reliable operations of the structures, and inspection of bridges to ensure public safety and compliance with Federal/State Code requirements.
+Facility Maintenance and Rehabilitation - Facility examinations to ensure structural integrity relating to safe and reliable operations of the structures, and inspection of bridges to ensure public safety and compliance with Federal/State Code requirements.
 The Facility Maintenance and Rehabilitation request varies dependent upon the need for replacements, additions, and extraordinary requirements.
-The funding varies depending on the type of required annual inspections at the facilities. \$2,291,000
+The funding varies depending on the type of required annual inspections at the facilities.
+Decrease in funding due to scheduled construction contract award for replacement of the turbine runner at Mary's Lake Power Plant in FY 2023.

-Endangered Species Recovery Implementation Program(Platte River Recovery Implementation Program)
+Endangered Species Recovery Implementation Program (Platte River Recovery Implementation Program)